 The baccalaureate graduate uses the nursing process to provide comprehensive nursing care to client systems.
 She/he functions as a collaborator, counselor, teacher, change agent and consumer advocate.
 The graduate uses management theory and leadership skills to improve health care delivery and nursing practice.
 The graduate demonstrates individual responsibility and accountability for his/her decisions and actions.
 The curriculum supports the development of a value system which fosters continual personal and professional growth.
 In addition, the curriculum provides a foundation in beginning research techniques as a framework for nursing practice and graduate study.

-The Baccalaureate Nurse Essentials Program Standards and Expected Program Outcomes for the LSSU BSN
+The Baccalaureate Nurse Essentials Program Standards and Expected Program Outcomes for the LSSU BSN care resources inherent in caring for patients.

 \Sophomore (So), Junior(J), Senior(S)